DWTGS: Rethinking Frequency Regularization for Sparse-view 3D Gaussian Splatting: Experiments

 \subsection{Quantitative Results}

-Tables~\ref{tab_quant_llffmipnerf} and~\ref{tab_quant_blender} show the quantitative results.
+Tables~\ref{tab_quant_llffmipnerf} and~\ref{tab_quant_blender} show the quantitative results, averaged across all scenes of each dataset.
 We re-ran all methods on our machine, except 3DGS.
-Generally, across all sparse-view datasets, Fourier-space losses provide little performance increases, while our wavelet-space losses consistently boost performance non-trivially, by about 0.3-0.4 PSNR.
+Generally, across all datasets, Fourier-space losses provide little performance increases, while our wavelet-space losses increase the PSNR by 0.3-0.4.